Set up a company using our checklist

-Setting up a company can be a stressful time, with a multitude of decisions to make and so many factors to take into account.
+Setting up a company can be stressful, with a multitude of decisions to make and many factors to take into account.
 That being said, the incorporation process itself is really straightforward – particularly if you set up a company through an authorised formation agent.

 However, there are many other general tasks associated with starting a business, and the choices can sometimes seem bewildering.
 So let’s take a look at some of the key aspects you’ll need to tackle.